Maritime Injury Lawyers

 Over $1 Billion Recovered for Maritime Accident Victims.
 We are proud to have a reputation for aggressively fighting for the rights of injured workers.

-About Our Maritime Lawyers
+About Our New Orleans Maritime Lawyers

 Since the 1970s, the New Orleans based maritime lawyers at Lambert Zainey have successfully resolved hundreds of maritime claims worldwide.